JSBmanD/docs/pages/deep-linked-ads/google-ads-customization.md

 	1. Add a new tag - `~campaign_id` - to the same campaign ID in Google Ads
 ![Analytics Tags](/_assets/img/pages/deep-linked-ads/reusable-images/adwords-analytics-tags.png)

-!!! warning "Analytics Tags"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Analytics Tags",
-	In order to line up *impressions*, *clicks* and *cost* with all downstream events, analytics tags must be present on the link and the values must *exactly* match the values in the Ad Network's dashboard.
+  "body": "In order to line up *impressions*, *clicks* and *cost* with all downstream events, analytics tags must be present on the link and the values must *exactly* match the values in the Ad Network's dashboard."
+}
+[/block]

+[block:callout]
+{
+  "type": "note",
-!!! note "Optional: Deep Link Data"
+  "title": "Optional: Deep Link Data",
-	You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
+  "body": "You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
 These could include a coupon code or a page identifier to route the user.
-Visit the [Deep Link Routing](/deep-linking/routing/) page to learn more.
+Visit the [Deep Link Routing](/deep-linking/routing/) page to learn more."
+}
+[/block]

 #### Modifying your Final URL to Include Your Branch Link as a Query Parameter

+[block:callout]
+{
+  "type": "note",
-!!! note "For Branch Deep Linking into App Only"
-	Because the <notranslate>**Final URL**</notranslate> for your campaigns must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
-However, you can append query parameters to the Final URL in order to pass the required data needed for Branch to route and attribute your users properly.
+  "title": "For Branch Deep Linking into App Only", "body": "Because the <notranslate>**Final URL**</notranslate> for your campaigns must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
+However, you can append query parameters to the Final URL in order to pass the required data needed for Branch to route and attribute your users properly."
+}
+[/block]

 1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.) which should be automatically generated on your Branch dashboard.
 1. Remove `%24always_deeplink=false` from the Branch link.